ady7ady7/career-log/README.md

 - Started the day with an SQL session with my agent, got a 9.7/10 score today (UNION ALL; CASE WHEN; INNER JOIN + CTEs and some basic WINDOW funcs) - as always, there's a detailed info in the commit made by my agent in sql_agentic_learning repository (30 mins)
 - Completed the last session of this week's Python learnings - Week8 Day5 (1hr 20 mins)
 - Completed the last day of Dane są wszędzie Advent Challenge (5 min) - today it was only a survey to share our thoughts about the challenge.
 Overall the challenge was a great opportunity to learn a few useful tools and methods (DAX Studio, creating PBI DAX measures etc.) in a form of micro-learnings and I'm glad I didn't miss a single day of the challenge

+22.12.12 (Day 61)
+- Finished my daily SQL session with agent - 10/10 points, hoping to learn more advanced concepts as well; more dateiled log in my sql_agentic_learning repo as always (40 mins)